-- The best source for information comes from the docstrings in twisted.spread.flavors, where pb.Cacheable is implemented. - twisted.manhole.explorer uses Cacheable, and does some fairly interesting things with it. - The spread.publish module also uses Cacheable, and might be a source of further information.
+- The best source for information comes from the docstrings in twisted.spread.flavors, where pb.Cacheable is implemented. - The spread.publish module also uses Cacheable, and might be a source of further information.

 2.1.45 Authentication with Perspective Broker